intel/neural-compressor/examples/pytorch/image_recognition/imagenet_qat/README.md

 Examples Of Enabling ILiT Auto Tuning On PyTorch ResNet
 =======================================================

-This is a tutorial of how to enable a PyTorch classification model with iLiT.
+This is a tutorial of how to enable a PyTorch classification model with Intel® Low Precision Optimization Tool.

 # User Code Analysis

-For quantization aware training mode, iLiT supports two usage as below:
+For quantization aware training mode, Intel® Low Precision Optimization Tool supports two usage as below:

 1. User specifies fp32 "model", training function "q_func", evaluation dataset "eval_dataloader" and metric in tuning.metric field of model-specific yaml config file, this option does not require customer to implement evaluation function.
 2. User specifies fp32 "model", training function "q_func" and a custom "eval_func" which encapsulates the evaluation dataset and metric by itself, this option require customer implement evaluation function by himself.

-As ResNet18/50/101 series are typical classification models, use Top-K as metric which is built-in supported by iLiT.
-So here we integrate PyTorch ResNet with iLiT by the first use case for simplicity.
+As ResNet18/50/101 series are typical classification models, use Top-K as metric which is built-in supported by Intel® Low Precision Optimization Tool.
+So here we integrate PyTorch ResNet with Intel® Low Precision Optimization Tool by the first use case for simplicity.

 ### Write Yaml Config File